High magnetic field environments are created more frequently

 and branch circuits.
 The elevated magnetic fields that result from this imbalance can be a source

-of electromagnetic interference (EMI) or concern over human health effects.
+of electromagnetic interference (EMI), such as electrical noise in recording studios, or concern over human health effects.

 Since these wiring problems usually manifest no overt functional